 The widely scattered Caroline Islands in the southwestern Pacific Ocean were part of a U.N.
 Trust Territory under U.S. administration after World War II.
 The eastern four island groups (Pohnpei, Chuuk, Yap, and Kosrae) adopted a constitution in 1979 and became the Federated States of Micronesia.
-The 607-island archipelago’s central government has limited powers.
-The most recent parliamentary election for the small unicameral legislature took place in March 2015; in May 2015, the legislature’s at-large members elected President Peter Christian to a four-year term.
-Under a Compact of Free Association signed in 1986, the U.S. is responsible for defense and currently provides about $130 million annually in economic assistance.
+The 607-island archipelago’s central government has only limited powers.
+Elections for the unicameral parliament took place in March 2019.
+In the same month, David Panuelo was elected president by a narrow margin.
+Under a Compact of Free Association signed in 1986, the U.S. is responsible for Micronesia’s defense and currently provides approximately $130 million annually in economic assistance.
 Economic activity consists largely of subsistence farming and fishing.

 The law respects and protects property rights.
 The judiciary is constitutionally independent, but courts are weakened by chronic underfunding, technical capacity constraints, delays, and the inability to enforce judgments properly.
 Although the authorities can investigate and punish cases of official corruption and misuse of funds, both problems remain subjects of public discontent.

 The top individual income tax rate is 10 percent, and the top corporate tax rate is 21 percent.
 The overall tax burden equals 25.2 percent of total domestic income.
 Government spending has amounted to 64 percent of total output (GDP) over the past three years, and budget surpluses have averaged 18.6 percent of GDP.
 Public debt is equivalent to 18.5 percent of GDP.